 On July 8, 2021, the Company entered into commercial agreements with each of Edmonton International Airport ("EIA"), Apple Express Courier Ltd and Ziing Final Mile Inc. (the "Customers") to deploy DDC's patented drone delivery solution at the Edmonton International Airport.
 DDC will enable a defined route from EIA to make deliveries off airport property utilizing the Sparrow to service the customers.
 The term of the agreement is 12 months and includes an upfront payment as well as recurring monthly payments.
-The Company began implementation of the project during the third quarter of 2021 and continues work towards having the route become operational.
+The Company began implementation of the project during the third quarter of 2021 and the route became operational as of May 26, 2022.